Kosmorro/kosmorro/CONTRIBUTING.md

 Then create a new branch and start coding.
 Finally, commit and push, then open a PR on this project.
 If your project is not complete, feel free to open it as Draft, then mark it as ready for review when you're done.

+> [!warning]
+> LLM-generated code is not accepted in contributions.

 ### Choosing the right target branch

 Whatever you are doing, always base your working branch on `master`.